natalieike/bamazon/README.md

 ![Option 2 Prompt](/images/bamazonCustomerOpt2-a.png)

 User must enter a Product ID and Quantity.
-If there are enough products, the item is added to the cart, adn the Main Menu is again displayed.
+If there are enough products, the item is added to the cart, and the Main Menu is again displayed.

 ![Option 2 Success](/images/bamazonCustomerOpt2-b.png)